croservices/cro-website/docs/intro/http-server.md

 }
 ```

-Routines like `get`, `post`, `delete` indicate needed HTTP method,
+Routines like `get`, `post`, and `delete` indicate the HTTP method,
-while signature part represents the relative URL.
-THe absence of
+while the signature part represents the target of the request.
+The
-arguments counts as `/`.
+absence of parameters counts as `/`.
 Let's see some more examples:

 ```
 my $application = route {